 Even though the video presents clues and truth about the events as they occurred, the audio track also provides an opportunity of clues and events.
 As audio and video forensic experts, we are asked to perform forensic audio enhancement on CCTV surveillance recordings.

 The process of removing the audio track from a CCTV recording for enhancement and clarification is crucial to the success of presenting the enhanced or clarified audio recording in court as evidence.

 Clarified has less harmful impact than enhanced.
-If you’re in court and tell a judge that you enhanced an audio recording, one of the first things the judge thinks is that something has been done to it to take it or change it from its original state, and that?s not the case.
-But, most people are educated and search for audio enhancement when they?re looking for an expert to help solve their problem or clarify of their evidence.
+If you’re in court and tell a judge that you enhanced an audio recording, one of the first things the judge thinks are that something has been done to it to take it or change it from its original state, and that’s not the case.
+But most people are educated and search for audio enhancement when they’re looking for an expert to help solve their problem or clarify of their evidence.

 Remove the audio for forensic enhancement

 Removing an audio track from a CCTV video recording is a three-step process.
 First, the recording must be loaded into a software program capable of removing the audio portion.
 The audio portion is exported in a full quality high resolution file creating a sub file.
 This is an audio only file.